 NWO offers different grant types: individual grants, programmatic grants, grants for cooperation and exchange, and investments in big facilities.
 Here we list only a few of the more common ones.
 NWO, however, runs several dozens of very specific schemes.
 It is therefore worth checking the NWO website to see whether the organisation offers grants that match your specific research interests.

 Overall, there are relatively few grant programmes specifically for individual PhD candidates in the Netherlands.
 Rather, senior researchers acquire funding and then advertise PhD positions to work on particular topics, or specific projects.
 Particularly in the exact sciences, PhD research usually forms part of a bigger project headed by more senior academic staff.
 NWO, however, does award several grants that support independent PhDs.
-These include PhDs in the Humanities, Doctoral Grants for Teachers, and the Research Talent scheme (in the social and behavioural sciences).
+These include PhDs in the Humanities and Doctoral Grants for Teachers.
 Mosaic 2.0 is a PhD scholarship program aimed at the under-represented group of graduates with a migration background from Africa, Asia, the Caribbean, Central and South America and Turkey in the Netherlands.

 The goal of the Rubicon programme is to encourage talented recent PhD graduates to pursue a career in postdoctoral research.
 The Rubicon grant offers researchers who have completed their doctorate in the past year the chance to gain experience at a top research institution abroad (for a maximum period of two years).

 The Talent programme (Talentprogramma) is a long-running, highly visible and very competitive funding programme that encourages individual researchers to conduct their own research project independently.
 It offers individual grants that are also meant to encourage mobility between research institutes.
 In some cases, the acquisition of one of these grants can lead to a tenure-track position or promotion to associate/full professor.
 The programme is divided into three parts: